 The submission of manuscripts for review and consideration is conducted through the on-line Editorial Manager®.
 The submission of reviews for the Digital Reviews section of the journal is through the Digital Reviews Editor.
 All reviews will be commissioned by the Digital Reviews Editor, and while unsolicited contributions are not encouraged, general expressions of interest from prospective reviewers are welcome and may be sent by email directly to the editor.
 Questions about the suitability or appropriateness of manuscripts for the journal may be discussed in advance of submission by contacting the editor.
-For inquiries about new submissions to the journal, please contact Christina Rieth or Sarah Herr.

 Advances in Archaeological Practice publishes original scholarly work on how archaeologists learn about the past, convey findings in the present, or manage resources for the future.
 Articles are short, succinct, and problem oriented offering tangible take-aways that can be applied quickly to the day-to-day work of archaeologists in academia, government, and private practice.
-“Practice” is defined broadly and topics can include, but are not limited to, innovations in approach, technique, method, technology, business models, collaboration, compliance, process, ethics, public engagement, stewardship, and training.
+“Practice” is defined broadly and topics can include, but are not limited to, innovations and best practices in technique, method, technology, business models, collaboration, compliance, process, ethics, public engagement, stewardship, and training.

-There are two types of articles that are published: research articles and how-to articles.
+Two types of articles that are published: research articles and how-to articles.
 The journal also publishes digital reviews.

-Manuscripts for research articles are to be problem oriented.
+Manuscripts for research articles must be problem oriented.
 They should identify a problem or issue encountered in the practice of archaeology and go on to discuss how that problem was overcome.
 Readers, regardless of their academic, government, or private employment sector, should be able to quickly identify and associate with the problem, understand the innovative solution, and be able to apply what they have learned to their own work.
 Authors are therefore encouraged to format their articles to provide clear learning points, rather than lengthy narrative discussions.
-It is important to stress that while the topic of the journal is practice, the journal is a scholarly peer-reviewed journal and manuscripts are to represent substantive works of scholarship equivalent to SAA’s other journals.
+It is important to stress that while the topic of the research article is practice, the journal is a scholarly peer-reviewed journal and manuscripts are to represent substantive works of scholarship equivalent to SAA’s other journals.